 “No matter how big, small, simple or complex an idea is, get it in writing.
 But don’t just take notes for the sake of taking notes, go through your ideas and turn them into actionable and measurable goals.
 If you don’t write your ideas down, they could leave your head before you even leave the room.” – Richard Branson

 According to a study published by Princeton University’s Pam Mueller and University of California’s Daniel Oppenheimer, people who take notes on paper retain and learn more compared to those who typed notes on their laptop.
 In addition, according to the infographic produced by WBSA, people who don’t organize and review their notes within nine hours of taking them will forget a whopping 60% of what they learned.
 Not good.

-So, if you want to be more like the incredibly successful entrepreneur, Richard Branson (who says that note-taking is one of his favorite pastimes,) then it is time to practice and utilize a methodology for doing it.
+So, if you want to be more like the incredibly successful entrepreneur, Richard Branson, then it is time to practice and utilize a methodology for doing it.